reheated/ph/README.md

 If you have multiple layers, the layer manager's draw function will call them in order from first to last.
 The update function and the event handlers will call them in reverse order.
 Furthermore, for update and most of the event handlers, your override function must return a boolean value.
 If this return value is `true`, the layer manager will continue on its way.
 But if you return `false`, the layer manager will consider this event "caught" by your layer, and will not call the event handlers for the layers under it.
 It will also cancel the event so that other objects in the DOM and the browser won't try to process it.

-The exception to this is handleMouseMove, which can't be cancelled in this way.
+The exception to this is `handleMouseMove`, which can't be cancelled in this way.
+The `handleMouseMove` function handles both the `mousemove` and `mouseout` events.
+It takes a parameter of type `MousePosition`, which is defined as `[number, number] | null`.
+A pair of numbers gives the mouse coordinates; null means that the mouse is outside the visible area.

-Mouse move is special in another way, which is that two functions get called: handleMouseMoveClientCoords - which is passed the _client_  coordinates (i.e. pixel coordinates in the browser's viewport), and handleMouseMove - which is not passed any parameters.
-Often, you don't want to work with client coordinates.
-Therefore, one way to work with mouse move events is to define a layer that overrides handleMouseMoveClientCoords, converts the client coordinates into a coordinate system you do want to use, and stores the result somewhere.
-Then, other layers can just implement handleMouseMove, and look up the computed coordinates.
+Mouse move is special in another way, which is that two methods get called: `transformMousePosition`, and then `handleMouseMove`.
+Ordinarily, you can override `handleMouseMove`, and leave `transformMousePosition` alone.
+But in some circumstances, you may want to implement a layer that modifies the mouse position for _this and all lower layers_.
+Override `transformMousePosition` and return the new mouse coordinates to do this.
+PixelationLayer does this to transform the mouse coordinates from "on-screen canvas coordinates" to "off-screen coordinates".

 The `setupMouseListeners` method has a second, optional, parameter, `touchToo`.
 Set this to `true` if you want the LayerManager to listen to touch-related events, and try to pretend that they are mouse events.
 This might give you an easy way to handle touch, but it is quite simplistic.
 In particular, you can't handle multitouch this way.